 3. Low Temperatures

-Check the battery’s minimum operating temperature and compare it with the average environmental temperature.
-A higher operating temperature rating might explain why the battery is quick to run out.
+Check the battery’s minimum operating temperature and compare it with the average temperature where it’s being used.

 5. Night Vision Technology

-Security cameras in dark or poorly-lit areas will activate this feature more often than in well-lit locations.
-Because the device uses power to fire up its thermal imaging or light amplification technologies, it drains the battery faster.
+Because the device uses power to fire up its infrared or light filters, it drains the battery faster.

-Check the wireless security camera’s position and lighting conditions.
-If the area is too dim or prone to extensive fluctuation, it might be why the wireless security camera battery runs out quicker than usual.
-It’s possible to turn off automatic night vision on most cameras.
+Check the lighting where the wireless security camera is.
+If the area is too dimly lit or prone to extensive fluctuation, it can cause the camera battery to run out quicker as night vision turns on and off.

 6. Outdated Firmware